 - Use reputable dating sites and keep in touch via their messaging service.
 Fraudsters will want you to quickly switch to texts, social media, or phone so there is no evidence of them asking you for money on the dating site.

 - Take things slowly at first.
 Inquire about your potential partner and keep an eye out for inconsistencies that could indicate a romance scammer.
+Or one can use lie detector test to double sure about their partner.

 - Be wary of messages that are overly complimentary.
 Enter the text into a search engine to see if the same words appear on websites dedicated to exposing romance scams.